balder-dev/balder/doc/source/basics/vdevices.rst

 As you can see it is also possible to define method variations depending on the current active connection tree.
 Even it is not clear which variation it will execute in scenario level, till now it does not matter over which connection the two devices are connected with each other.
 It is enough if the setup will restrict this later.
-If we specify that our setup only supports an ``EMailConnection`` for example, balder automatically knows which method variation should be called.
+If we specify that our setup only supports an ``EMailConnection`` for example, Balder automatically knows which method variation should be called.

 What happens if we have multiple possibilities?